--Harold Evans

-Distanciation is this: going all the way in the representation to the point where the meaning is no longer the truth of the actor but the political relation of the situation.
+-Harold Evans Distanciation is this: going all the way in the representation to

 The world is centered for us by the camera and we are at the center of a world always in focus.
-As long as we accept this centering we shall never be able to pose the question of "who speaks" in the image, never be able to understand the dictation ty, for a meaningful art, of any sort, to emerge.
+As long as we accept this centering we shall never be able to pose the guestion of "who speaks" in the image, never be able to understand the dictation of our place.